PRIMU: Uncertainty Estimation for Novel Views in Gaussian Splatting from Primitive-Based Representations of Error and Coverage: Introduction

-Adressing this issue directly, uncertainty estimation (UE) techniques are developed to identify such high-error views as well as erroneous regions of views.
-UE can be leveraged to obtain reliable geometry information of the scene which is crucial for any critical application, for instance in a medical environment or robotics \cite{thrun2002probabilistic,long2021learning,shamsi2021uncertainty}.
-Selecting additional training views from directions with high uncertainty can improve the radiance field approximation and reduce the amount of training data required for GS~\cite{shen2022conditional,Jiang2023FisherRF}, or guide robotic path planning to enhance environmental mapping~\cite{Jiang2023FisherRF}.
-UE in GS is still an open challenge.
-Existing methods often estimate the uncertainty of individual Gaussian primitives and then use the standard GS rendering for uncertainty maps on pixel level \cite{Jiang2023FisherRF,wilson2024modelinguncertainty3dgaussian}.
-Therein, the uncertainty of a Gaussian is estimated either using Fisher information~\cite{Jiang2023FisherRF}, or by learning some distribution for the Gaussian primitives \cite{aria2025modelinguncertainty,wilson2024modelinguncertainty3dgaussian}.
-Whether uncertainties in the radiance field approximation yield depth or rendering error estimates~\cite{aria2025modelinguncertainty} depends on the underlying method, the approximated scene geometry~\cite{Jiang2023FisherRF}, semantic information integrated into GS~\cite{wilson2024modelinguncertainty3dgaussian}.
+Uncertainty estimation (UE) directly identifies high error regions in renderings.
+Accurate UE enables trustworthy geometry recovery, which is critical in robotics and medical imaging~\cite{thrun2002probabilistic,long2021learning,shamsi2021uncertainty}.
+Selecting new training views with high uncertainty can improve reconstruction quality while reducing data requirements~\cite{shen2022conditional,Jiang2023FisherRF}, and can guide robotic path planning~\cite{Jiang2023FisherRF}.
+Yet, UE in GS remains an open challenge.
+Existing methods usually predict per-primitive uncertainty and render pixel-level uncertainty maps~\cite{Jiang2023FisherRF,wilson2024modelinguncertainty3dgaussian}, using either Fisher information~\cite{Jiang2023FisherRF} or learned distributions over primitives~\cite{aria2025modelinguncertainty,wilson2024modelinguncertainty3dgaussian,li2024variational}.
+Whether these estimates reflect depth or rendering errors depends on the underlying formulation, scene geometry~\cite{Jiang2023FisherRF}, and incorporated semantics~\cite{wilson2024modelinguncertainty3dgaussian}.

-In this work, we propose a UE method that provides Gaussian primitive representations of rendering errors and visibilities of Gaussians.
-These representations are constructed after a Gaussian splatting has been fitted to a given set of camera views.
-We model these representations with and without direction-dependency, studying camera-view-dependent UE.
-Each rendered representation yields a feature map for the given camera pose, which we call \emph{uncertainty features}.
-Final uncertainty estimates are obtained by using gradient boosting to regress these features against rendering errors from one or a few novel views, yielding pixel-wise uncertainty maps.
+We propose PRIMU (Primitive-based Representations of Uncertainty), a novel framework for post-hoc UE in GS.
+PRIMU represents uncertainty using Gaussian primitive representations that capture training-view coverage and reconstruction error.
+We model these representations with and without directional dependency, enabling camera-view-aware UE.
+Each rendered representation produces an \emph{uncertainty feature map} for a given pose, from which we derive pixel-wise uncertainty estimates using gradient boosting regression~\cite{natekin2013gradient} trained on one or a few novel views.
+Examplary pixel-wise uncertainty maps are presented in \cref{fig:page1fig}.

-In our numerical experiments, we study different numbers of views to train regression models, from one or multiple scenes, where training on just one view shows already promising results.
-The regression models generalize well to novel views of training scenes, achieving high correlation with the true error, and even generalize to novel scenes with moderately high Pearson correlation.
-Additionally, we segment the scenes into central foreground object and background regions.
-On foreground objects we observe higher correlation with the true error as well as improved generalization across scenes.